Areeba-Ramzan1/Mydashboard/README.md

 │

 ├── js/ # All JavaScript files
-│ ├── script.js # JS for Login/Index and Dashboard page
+│ ├── script.js         # JS for Login/Index page
+│ ├── dashboard.js      # JS for Dashboard page
+│ ├── change_pw.js      # JS for Change password page
+│ ├── profile_set.js    # JS for Profile settings page
 │ ├── signup.js         # JS for Signup page
-│ └── forgot.js # JS for Forgot password page
+│ └── forgot_pw.js      # JS for Forgot password page
 │

 ├── images/             # Images used in the project
 │ └── db.jpg            # Image used in dashboard page
 │ ├── forgot.jpg        # Image used in forgot page
 │ ├── login.jpg         # Image used in login/index page
 │ ├── reset.jpg         # Image used in reset password page
 │ └── signup.jpg        # Image used in signup page
 │ └── profile.jpg       # Image used in profile page
 │

 ├── index.html             # Login Page